joseph-jalbert/ftp/web/app/plugins/optinmonster/readme.txt

 = WordPress Popup Plugin =
 Did you know that over 70% of website visitors who leave your website will never return?
 Why?
 Because most people find your blog, read, and leave (that's just a natural pattern).
 Wouldn't it be nice if you can convert some of those people to subscribe to your blog?
 That's where <a href="http://optinmonster.com" rel="friend" title="OptinMonster">OptinMonster</a> can help.
 OptinMonster helps you grow your email list and get more subscribers with popup and other types of high converting optin forms.

+> <strong>OptinMonster App</strong><br>
+> OptinMonster is a standalone application that integrates with all web platforms including WordPress.
+You must have an OptinMonster account in order to take advantage of this plugin. <a href="http://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>

 OptinMonster comes with an easy to use form builder that allows you to create beautiful optin forms that are proven to convert.
 You can create various type of optins including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.

 Using OptinMonster forms combined with our exit-intent technology, page-level targeting, and behavior automation, users have seen an instant boost in conversion rate, _even upwards of 785%!_

+Let's take a look at how OptinMonster can help you get more email subscribers.

 > <strong>OptinMonster App</strong><br>
 > OptinMonster is a standalone application that integrates with all web platforms including WordPress.
 You must have an OptinMonster account in order to take advantage of this plugin. <a href="http://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>

-Let's take a look at how OptinMonster can help you get more email subscribers.

 = OptinMonster Builder + Optin Forms Templates =